SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Average speed of charging to max should take a few seconds, but the multiplier should feel rewarding (worth the time not attacking) even when released earlier
 * Ability 1 Alternate: Toggle Charged Shot
   * Toggles switching regular attacks with the mouse to be Charged Shots (press and hold mouse, then release)
-* Ability 2: Mega Shot
+* Ability 2: Final Shot
   * Shoots a single massively empowered projectile from the held weapon
     * Scale with base use time so that faster weapons aren't that much worse
   * Prevents the use of any weapon (including abilities) for 3 seconds